Unleash/unleash/website/docs/reference/front-end-api.md

 :::

 The **Unleash front-end API** offers a simplified workflow for connecting a client-side (front-end) applications to Unleash.
-It provides the exact same API as the [Unleash proxy](../generated/unleash-proxy.md).
+It provides the exact same API as [Unleash edge](../generated/unleash-edge) and  [Unleash proxy - deprecated](../generated/unleash-proxy.md).
 The front-end API is a quick and easy way to add Unleash to single-page applications and mobile apps.

-Compared to using the Unleash proxy, using the Unleash front-end API has both benefits and drawbacks.
+Compared to using Unleash Edge, using the Unleash front-end API has both benefits and drawbacks.
 The benefits are:

-- **Managing client-side API tokens is easier.** With the Unleash proxy, you need to create and manage client keys manually; with the front-end API, you manage client-side API tokens in the exact same manner as other API tokens.
-- **You don't need to configure and run an Unleash proxy.** The front-end API is part of Unleash itself and not an external process.
-All proxy clients will work exactly the same as they would with the Proxy.
+- **You don't need to configure and run Unleash Edge.** The front-end API is part of Unleash itself and not an external process.
+All clients will work exactly the same as they would with Unleash Edge.

-On the other hand, using the front-end API has the following drawbacks compared to using the proxy:
+On the other hand, using the front-end API has the following drawbacks compared to using Unleash Edge:

-- **It can't handle a large number of requests per second.** Because the front-end API is part of Unleash, you can't scale it horizontally the way you can scale the proxy.
+- **It can't handle a large number of requests per second.** Because the front-end API is part of Unleash, you can't scale it horizontally the way you can scale Unleash Edge.
 - **It sends client details to your Unleash instance.** Unleash only stores these details in its short-term runtime cache, but this can be a privacy issue for some use cases.

 These points make the Unleash front-end API best suited for development purposes and applications that don’t receive a lot of traffic, such as internal dashboards.
-However, because the API is identical to the Unleash proxy API, you can go from one to the other at any time.
-As such, you can start out by using the front-end API and switch to using the proxy when you need it.
+However, because the API is identical to the Unleash Edge API, you can go from one to the other at any time.
+As such, you can start out by using the front-end API and switch to using Unleash Edge when you need it.

 ## Using the Unleash front-end API